abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 ```
 ![test](../../../images/Portugal/Lisbon_17.jpg)

 The **Belem Tower** has to be the most famous structure near Lisbon, and it's easy to see why.
 The retired watch tower is striking sitting in the water at any time of day.
 Situated just less than a mile away is the **Monument of Discoveries,** also called Padrao dos Descobrientos, with Henry the Navigator at the forefront.
-Somehow, I had forgotten until I saw the Monument all about how Portugal had once been a powerful world player.
+Somehow, I had forgotten until I saw the Monument all about how Portugal had once been such a powerful world player.

 ```grid|2|
 ![test](../../../images/Portugal/Lisbon_10.jpg)